Applying for Public Assistance

 What happens if my application is approved?

 You should receive a written notice telling you that you are approved.
 The notice must tell you the amount of benefits you will get every month.
-It will also list your expenses and who they think is in your household.
+It will also list your expenses and who is in your household.
 You should look this over to see if it is correct.
 If it is not correct or if you do not understand something you should contact DSS.

 What happens if my application is denied?

 You should receive a written notice telling you that your application was denied.
 The notice should say why you were denied.
 You should read what the notice says carefully.
 If you still have questions about why you were denied, you should contact DSS.
-If you believe that the denial was incorrect, you can ask for a Fair Hearing.
+If you believe that the denial was wrong, you can ask for a Fair Hearing.
 Fair Hearings are handled by the New York State Office of Temporary and Disability Assistance, also called OTDA.

 How do I Request a Fair Hearing?